Concordia-Wisconsin-Ann-Arbor/BusinessAnalytics/README.md

 # Concordia Univeristy
-# Business Analytics Tutorial
-# Professor John Fields
+# Business Analytics Tutorial by Professor John Fields

 # This tutorial was created to demonstrate the skills and concepts covered in Concordia's Business Analytics program.